Multilingual press releases: Necessary to reach a wider audience

 Increase the awareness of your company with press releases:

-Especially for start-ups it is important to draw attention to the company.
+Especially for start-ups it is important to draw attention to their company.
 This is how long-term success can be guaranteed.
 You write a press release to inform journalists about a specific event.
-In this way, you come into direct contact with journalists who, in the best case, report on your company.
-This way you can save money and do not have to spend a lot of time on the additional distribution of your content.
+This way, you make direct contact with journalists who, in the best case, report on your company.
+This way you can save money and you do not have to spend a lot of time on the additional distribution of your content.
 Furthermore, there is the possibility to reach several journalists with one press release at the same time via press distribution lists.
 Especially with international expansion, it is important to translate your press releases into several languages.

 As part of a successful public relations strategy, you should publish press releases regularly.
 You must ensure that the texts are free of errors in terms of language and content.
 The wording should be serious, not flippant.
 To maximise your reach, you can also publish your press release in other languages.
 So, if you write your press releases in several languages, you will reach more people who could be potential customers or prospects for you.
 To ensure that your press release is consistent in all languages, but still adapted to the new target market and audience, it makes sense to hire a professional translation agency to translate your press release.

 Why you should trust Smylingua

 At Smylingua, we do not translate your press releases word for word but we integrate the changed cultural circumstances into the translated press release.
 In addition, we are happy to offer you a comprehensive consultation for your international communication strategy or support you in your international expansion or individual translation projects.
 We only work with the best translators on the market who adhere to our corporate mission statement: A passion for languages and high-quality work.

 In addition to our translation agency Smylingua, we offer a platform, the Smylingua Marketplace, for fast professional translations.
 On this platform, you can have your press releases translated in the target language in a way that optimizes costs.

 Advantages of the Smylingua marketplace platform